ystwerski/easy_currency/README.md

 	$ your_new_and_improved_totaly_awesome_base_rate_variable = your_variable.change_base_rate("whatever_you_want_the_new_totaly_awesome_base_rate_to_be")

 REMEMBER.
 VERY IMPORTANT.
-Whenever you put any rate into any parameter - always make the rate capital letters and always make it into a string!!!!
+Whenever you put any rate into any parameter - always make the rate is capital letters and always make it into a string!!!!

 	$ ("USD") ("GBP") ("EUR") ("ILS")